 This twisted attempt at reconciliation has seen well meaning yet ignorant people classifying hundreds of culturally and linguistically diverse groups with varying histories and religious practices into one category labeled “Indigenous.”
 Coincidentally in much the same way and with just as much thought as their forebearers when they first landed on these shores.

 The perfectly valid question that follows the acknowledgement of stolen land (“so when are you leaving?”) is conveniently left unanswered.
 This comes as no surprise given the pageantry of the preceding land acknowledgement.
 And it is perfectly understandable that people who have had everything taken from them and undergone a cultural genocide will take whatever scraps they can get, even if they are based on false premises and general stupidity.
 A basic acknowledgement of existence is far more than what has been given up to this point, paltry as it is.
 There is no other option when fighting for the right to be seen.

-Reconciliation is far from complete and requires a great deal of discussion, effort, education, and resources to course correct the peoples whose entire civilizations were destroyed during colonization.
+Assuming that it is possible and that the parties involved are truly interested in achieving it (two things which are by no means guaranteed given the many incentives to prolong the process indefinitely, financial and otherwise), reconciliation requires discussion and resources to course correct the peoples whose entire civilizations were destroyed during colonization.
 Acknowledgements that fail to acknowledge basic truths and refuse to entertain the notion that various groups of people are in fact people make for a poor first step.